magdesign/PocketVJ-Exhibition-Documentation/source/09_expansion.rst

     An Eddystone beacon UID looks like this: *4927cc84cab307e6952f*

+    If you simulate a beacon with e.g. PyBeacon like: ``sudo PyBeacon -i 4927cc84cab307e6952f5dadf7f8468c`` the resulting namespace to enter in PocketVJ would be: ``4927cc84cab307e6952f``

     Do not add the same beacon UID more than once, otherwise its confusing what to trigger